jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 The C/C++ structure `WNDCLASSEX` defines what sort of window to create.
 The naming CLASS is not a C++ class, but an MFC class, a representation of a window.
 Historically, `WNDCLASSEX` succeeds (implements additional parameters) an older (obsolete) structure, `WNDCLASS`.

+The procedure generally involves:

+1. Defining a Window class and attaching an event handler (callback)
+2. Registering the Window class with Windows
+3. Creating a new Window and getting a reference to it
+4. Showing the window
+5. Define the callback function that fires when an event occurs

+### 1. Defining WNDCLASSEX and attaching a handler

 An instance of WNDCLASSEX is constructed in `WinMain()` (the full cpp file is given at the end of this section), and so have access to its parameters.

 The fields to focus on for now are commented: